To accelerate economic growth and individual prosperity in the state of Arkansas.

 The deputy director oversees field operations and has operational responsibility for the following divisions: Information Technology, Legal, Labor Market Information and Analysis, Unemployment Insurance, Financial Management, Employment Assistance and New Hire Registry.

-Oversees ADWS’s Divisions of: Employment Assistance (EA), Financial Management, Information Technology, Temporary Assistance for Needy Families (TANF), Unemployment Insurance (UI), and Workforce Investment and Opportunity Act (WIOA).
+Oversees ADWS’s Divisions of: Employment Assistance (EA), Financial Management, Temporary Assistance for Needy Families (TANF), Unemployment Insurance (UI), and Workforce Innovation and Opportunity Act (WIOA).
 Handles agency related communication issues and acts as the agency’s liaison on matters of state and federal government.
 Manages the Career Readiness Certificate Program (CRC) and the New Hire Registry.

 Employment Assistance – 501-371-1028 | email@example.com